The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 The Truth About Leather Dog Gear: Veg Tan, Chrome Tan, and the “Genuine Leather” Con

 I see this all the time at PK9 Gear.
-People come to us frustrated because they keep replacing gear that wasn't built to last.
+People come to us frustrated because they keep replacing gear that was not built to last.
 When you understand how leather is actually made and what those labels really mean, you stop wasting money on cheap gear and start buying equipment that lasts a lifetime.

 Here is the breakdown of what you are actually buying when you look at leather dog gear, and why we use the materials we do.